facundoolano/restpect/README.md

 :test-refresh {:report restpect.report/report}
 ```

-If you already work with a custom reporter and just want add some
+If you already work with a custom reporter and just want to add some
-request/reponse data to its output, consider adding a a handler for
+request/reponse data to its output, consider adding a defmethod for
-`:type :response` as seen [here]().
+`:type :response` as seen [here](https://github.com/facundoolano/restpect/blob/master/src/restpect/report.clj#L89).